kosperera/devcontainers/README.md

 |     | Description
 | --- | ---
+| `arm` | A sandbox based on bullseye for Apple Silicon and other ARM-based devices.
+Also can be used as a template.
 | `azure` | Azure Functions for event-driven development.
 Also includes Core Tools, .NET Core 3.1, and Azurite Emulator.
 | `dotnet` | Ideal for the .NET development.
-Also Node.js, and Azure CLI to managing cloud resources.
+Also include GitHub CLI, Azure CLI, Node.js, and extensions for VS Code to managing pipelines and cloud resources.
-| `dotnet-mssql` | Ideal for the .NET development with MSSQL.
-Includes everything that has `dotnet` definition.
 | `gh-pages` | Ideal for GitHub Pages and static website development with Jekyll.
+| `sql-server` | Moved to [dotfiles][repo-dotfiles] repo.
-| `node-ts` | Ideal for the Node and JavaScript development.
-Includes TypeScript, and linters for JS and TS.
+| `typescript` | Ideal for the TypeScript-based development on Node.js.
+Also includes linters for JS and TS.

 ## Requirements
 See the [system requirements page][ms-devcontainers-min-requirements-page] for a minimal set of tools required to get started.

 ## Using Containers

-Using a development container is easy as copying the content into the project root, and:
+Using a dev container is easy as copying the content into the project root, and:

 With VS Code:
 - Edit the `post-create.zsh` script, if needed